Welcome to my blog! There are many like it, but this one is mine.

 Annie is something special.
 Besides being an artist, she’s also a mighty fine seamstress, specializing in authentic reproductions for reenactors, and she’s the proprietor of a rare and vintage bookshop.
 She speaks thoughtfully, walks quickly, loves patiently, reads avidly and if you need a knife, she’s got one.
 She’s also one of my very best friends.

-You can write me at firstname.lastname@example.org if you wish, and I’d love that.
+You can write me at firstname.lastname@example.org if you wish, and I would love that.

 For God, who said, “Let light shine out of darkness,” has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.